-Let’s take a look at what lies ahead with these 5 waste management market trends:
+Let’s take a look at what lies ahead with these 5 waste management industry trends:

 With the waste management industry having witnessed the largest corporate tax cut in recent history, the companies will have comparatively much more capital on hand.
 This means in short-term, regional or national companies will be able to bring few of their capabilities to smaller communities.
 Since collection efficiencies and recycling contamination continue to be major priorities, this will be especially useful.
 Local communities can also scale new heights of success through access to bigger networks of disposal and processing facilities.